rtome85/powfl/README.md

 **Transformer as a first-class node, not an edge attribute.** A transformer is placed as a `transformerNode` on the canvas and connected to two bus nodes via ordinary edges.
 The payload generator reconstructs the two-bus branch by collecting all edges adjacent to the transformer node.
 This lets transformers carry their own properties (tap ratio, x_pu, ratings) independent of the edge schema.

-**Physical units in the canvas, per-unit on the wire.** Bus and edge parameters are stored in physical units (kV, MW, Mvar, Ω, S, MVA) throughout the frontend to keep the UI intuitive.
-Conversion to per-unit happens once, in `payloadGenerator.ts`, immediately before serialisation.
-The backend only ever sees per-unit quantities.
+**Per-unit throughout.** Bus and edge impedance parameters are stored and edited in per-unit in the frontend.
+The backend receives per-unit values and converts to physical units (Ohms, nF) only when building the pandapower network internally.

-**Batch result application.** After a successful solver response, all bus node updates are applied in a single `set()` call to avoid triggering N intermediate topology re-analyses (one per node).
-A single re-analysis runs on the final updated node list.
+**Batch result application.** After a successful solver response, all bus and edge updates are applied in a single `set()` call to avoid triggering N intermediate topology re-analyses.
+A single re-analysis runs on the final updated state.

+**isSimulated flag.** A boolean flag tracks whether the current canvas state has been simulated.
+It is set to `true` after a successful run and reset to `false` on any node or edge modification.
+Visual feedback (voltage colouring, loading labels) only renders when `isSimulated` is `true`.

 ---